 Health and Special Diet Cookbooks:

-I read so many books about Hashimoto’s this year.
+I read so many books about Hashimoto’s last year.
 There are many good ones, but I think this was my favorite.
 For leaky gut information I read Eat Dirt and it really jumpstarted my healing journey.
 I highly recommend it.

 Capture the Moment is full of inspiration!